Dipanjan Roy

 Contact: p24ai0201@iitj.ac.in

-Jeet earned her B.E. in Information Technology from M.B.M.
-University, Jodhpur, followed by an M.Tech. in Information Technology from IIEST Shibpur, Howrah, West Bengal.
-Motivated by her interest in neurodiversity, particularly within the autism spectrum, she transitioned into the field of computational neuroscience.
-Her research focuses on characterizing network-level alterations between typically and atypically developing brains through the analysis of functional MRI (fMRI) data, with the aim of uncovering connectivity patterns that underlie neurodevelopmental differences.
+Jeet holds a B.E. in Information Technology from M.B.M.
+University, Jodhpur, and an M.Tech. in the same discipline from IIEST Shibpur, Howrah, West Bengal.
+Driven by a deep interest in neurodiversity — particularly within the autism spectrum — she pivoted to computational neuroscience, where her work centres on understanding how brain organisation differs between typically and atypically developing individuals.
+Using functional MRI data, she investigates network-level changes in brain connectivity, seeking to identify the structural and functional patterns that underpin neurodevelopmental variation.

 Azman Akhtar (Integrated Ph.D. student )